Refactoring refers to improving the structure of existing code, without changing the external functionality.

 In the Movie Rental problem, does the refactoring of the movie Price Code look like the Strategy Pattern?

 Hence, it is helpful to know some Design Patterns.
-Especially the context, forces, and applicability of each pattern.
+Especially the Context, Forces, and Applicability of each pattern.